-It seems that everyone is an investment genius when the property markets are booming.
+It seems that everyone was an investment genius when the property markets were booming.

-And don't be fooled into thinking that all our economic and business problems are over – far from it!
+And while I'm confident about our economic future, I'm not fooled into thinking that all our economic and business problems are over – far from it!

 Now don't get me wrong – I don't think there's a property crash any time ahead, but I clearly see many headwinds that could slow us down – both international and local challenges.

 That's probably why I've been asked by both clients and the media what rules do I apply in times like this when the markets are changing in front of our eyes.

 I start by explaining that while I’ve been investing for almost 5 decades and I've amassed a very significant property portfolio which makes me financially independent, I intend to remain active in the property investment markets which means I recognise that I will experience several more significant market downturns and several more property booms.

 I invest for the long-term and don’t get thrown off by either the good all the bad phases of the property cycle, because I know they are part of the economic cycle and I recognise that while the ups and downs are short-term; the long-term trend for well-located residential real estate is up.